 The goal of expressing sympathy is to offer your compassion and concern for the bereaved.
 You can say how much you will miss the person who died or you can share a happy memory.
-The most important thing to communicate is that you care about the bereaved person and you are available as a source of support.
+While it might be hard to know what to say to someone who lost a loved one, the most important thing to communicate is that you care about the bereaved person and you're available as a source of support.

-- “I love you.”
-If you’re close enough, reminding a grieving person that you love him or her can be powerful.
-Grief can leave people feeling alone, and by reminding them that you love them and are there for them you can remind them that they are not alone.
+If you’re close enough, reminding a grieving person that you love them can be powerful.
+Grief can leave people feeling alone; by reminding them that you love them and are there for them can be a reminder that they're not alone.

-- “When you’re ready, I’d like to get together to learn more about what the person who died was like.”
-If you didn’t know the person who died, offering to listen to the bereaved can not only make the bereaved feel cared for but can also take some of the pressure off of immediate interactions.
-Letting the bereaved know that you’re there for him or her in the future can be a huge comfort in a stressful and painful time.
+If you didn’t know the person who died, offering to listen to the bereaved can make them feel cared for and take some of the pressure off of immediate interactions.
+Letting the bereaved know that you’re there for them in the future can be a huge comfort during a stressful and painful time.

 What Not To Say To Someone Who Has Experienced A Loss